-I know three kids seems like a lot sometimes, but in 10 years you’ll feel like you’re raising 13 kids: the three you birthed, and 10 you hired.
-Employees can be your best friends, or your worst nightmare.
-You will hire a few bad ones, and you will quickly learn what qualities are important in an employee.
+I know three kids seems like a lot sometimes, but in 10 years, you’ll feel like you’re raising 13 kids: the three you birthed and 10 you hired.
+Employees can be your best friends or your worst nightmare.
+You will hire a few bad ones and quickly learn what qualities are important in an employee.
 They will become family.
 Help them.
 Teach them.
 Heck, sometimes you will feel like all you do is counsel them.
 You will need them more than you think, and they will need you.
 And as each comes into your life, you’ll wonder what you ever did without them.
 Oh, and sometimes they aren’t as valuable as you think – just know that when one leaves, a better one is waiting around the corner.
 This actually applies to a lot of things in your life.
 Remember it.

-You’re going to be pulled in a thousand directions, and many, MANY times you’ll think you can’t handle any more.
+You’re going to be pulled in a thousand directions, and many, MANY times, you’ll think you can’t handle it anymore.
 And then you get more to handle.
-You will go to sleep thinking and worrying about work, and wake up excited to get to work to start the day.
+You will go to sleep thinking and worrying about work and wake up excited to get to work to start the day.
 You will email yourself notes for years so that you can get them out of your brain.
-It’s actually a pretty smart strategy, and helps you keep your work-life balance.
+It’s actually a pretty smart strategy and helps you keep your work-life balance.
 And there will be days that you wish you could sell it all, and days that you wish you had 10 more hours in the day… but at the end of the day, you will always talk about work with great passion.
 And that is rare.
 Cherish it.

 6. You will re-invent your company several times.